MultiSafepay/docs/content/payment-methods/wallet/applepay/activate-apple-pay.md

 Apple Pay is a standard payment method in the [MultiSafepay Contol](https://merchant.multisafepay.com/)<br>

-In order for Apple Pay to be activated, you must first enable credit cards in your MultiSafepay Control.
-You can submit the application to enable credit cards as a payment method through our Risk Team at <risk@multisafepay.com> __Please also mention alongside your application that you would like for Apple Pay to be enabled.__
+In order for Apple Pay to be activated, you must first enable the credit card payment methods in your MultiSafepay Control.
+Next, submit the application to enable credit cards as a payment method through our Risk Team at <risk@multisafepay.com> __Please also mention alongside your application that you would like for Apple Pay to be enabled.__

 To activate credit cards as payment methods for your webshop, we would like to receive the following information from you: